-SNAP is a software application used to segment structures in 3D medical images.
-It provides semi-automatic segmentation using active contour methods, as well as manual delineation and image navigation.
-In addition to these core functions, SNAP provides a number of supporting utilities.
-Some of the core advantages of SNAP include
+ITK-SNAP provides semi-automatic segmentation using active contour methods, as well as manual delineation and image navigation.
+In addition to these core functions, ITK-SNAP offers many supporting utilities.
+Some of the core advantages of ITK-SNAP include:

 - Linked cursor for seamless 3D navigation